The Grazing Goat

 Since Oxford Street became one giant American candy mall, this little pocket of boutique shops tucked behind it has become all the more appealing.
 On the high street you’ll pass Daunt Books; the travel-focussed bookshop whose galleried flagship here looks like an eccentric Victorian gentleman’s library.
 Take a right on Moxon Street to discover three of Marylebone’s loveliest food shops: Rococo Chocolates, La Fromagerie, and The Ginger Pig (the butchers who supply Hawksmoor with their legendary dictionary-thick steaks).
 On Sundays, this is also where Marylebone’s food markets stalls set up – browse the stalls as they snake down Aybrook Street, before turning right at the end, then right again onto Chiltern Street.

 Your attention will probably be grabbed first by the bombastic architecture of The Chiltern Firehouse, the listed 19th century fire station turned celebrity hotspot.
 But sitting just opposite is the somewhat less flashy Shreeji newsagents.
 Only this isn’t the kind you’re used to: the corner shop has been transformed into a store specialising in unusual zines and indie mags, the type that are more like paperback coffee table books.
-Which is fitting, really, because this is also a café: aside from the smooth wooden shelving displaying an eclectic selection of obscure periodicals, there are striped armchairs to settle into, and a tiny espresso machine churning out coffee.
+Which is fitting, really, because this is also a café: aside from the smooth wooden shelving displaying an eclectic selection of obscure periodicals, there’s a tiny espresso machine churning out coffee, and a couple of tables out the front.

 The joy of going window-shopping in Marylebone Village is generally just to duck in and out of wherever catches your eye, but Chiltern Street has some of the most interest-piquing stores, including The Monocle Shop, stocked with lifestyle pieces you never knew you wanted; marmalade candles and unusual scents at Perfumer H; and the world’s fanciest hedge clippers at Japanese tool shop Niwaki.